Childcare experience & volunteering

 Childcare experience demonstrates your ability to meet a child’s needs.
 We encourage you to get as much experience with children as possible, within the age range that you are considering adopting, as this demonstrates an understanding of the cognitive and physical development a child of this age might have.
 One of the simplest ideas, is to ask friends and family if you can look after their children.
 Social workers are keen to see routine or overnight care for children, so you could suggest a weekly pick-up from school or babysitting while their parents are out of town for the weekend.

-Should I seek volunteering experience with children from disadvantaged backgrounds?
+Should I seek volunteering experience with children with additional needs?

 Caring for children with additional needs requires certain skills.
 Having experience in this can benefit your decision-making process.
 It can help you work out whether you could meet the needs of a child with additional needs.
 If so, this experience can demonstrate to the panel and family finders that you are the best carer for a child.
 Likewise, if you are able to spend time with children who may have experienced trauma or had a tough start in life, this will help you gain an understanding of their needs and difficulties.